linathabet101/Arcky_vs_Expert/README.md

 ## Overview

 Arckybot is a sleek AI assistant chatbot created with Streamlit and powered by Groq's LLaMa 3.2 90B model.
-With its distinctive purple-themed interface, Arckybot provides an intuitive chat experience for users seeking AI-powered guidance and troubleshooting assistance.
+Arckybot provides an intuitive chat experience for users seeking AI-powered guidance and troubleshooting assistance.

 ## Features